jdebacker/OG-ETH/docs/book/content/calibration/demographics.md

   Ethiopia immigration rates by age $\left(i_s\right)$ for $E+S=100$: year 2023
   ```

   We calculate our immigration rates for the consecutive-year-periods of population distribution data 2022 and 2023.
 The immigration rates $i_{s,t}$ that we use in our model are the the residuals described in {eq}`EqPopImmRates` implied by these two consecutive periods. {numref}`Figure %s <FigImmRatesETH>` shows the estimated immigration rates for $E+S=100$ and given the fertility rates from Section {ref}`SecDemogFert` and the mortality rates from Section {ref}`SecDemogMort`.
-These immigration rates show large out-migration from Ethiopia.[^out_migration]

   At the end of Section {ref}`SecDemogPopSSTP`, we describe a small adjustment that we make to the immigration rates after a certain number of periods in order to make computation of the transition path equilibrium of the model compute more robustly.